eastmad/TheNewStack2/README.md

     const short RANDOM_NOISE = 10;

-The highr the number, the more likely stats based on occurences will be overthrown
+The higher the number, the more likely stats based on occurences will be overthrown

     const short REPEATABLEWORDLENGTH = 2;

+ ## How it chooses

+       int noise = rnd.Next(RANDOM_NOISE);
+       highestscore = fr.occurences * (bias + noise);

+ So if a word occurs three times at depth one (next to the target), from current settings that could result in a score of anywhere between 15 and 42